What is the workplace charging scheme for electric cars?

 Charging an electric car at work means greatly reduced ‘range anxiety’ for EV drivers – and also allows employees who don’t have a driveway (those living in flats, for example) significantly easier access to EV ownership.
 An employer could even offer free charging at the workplace as another incentive, saving on car running costs.

-Even if charging at work is paid for, EV running costs will be lower than for an equivalent petrol or diesel car.
+Even if charging at work is paid for, EV running costs should be lower than for an equivalent petrol or diesel car.
 And that effectively means more money at the end of the month.

-A BMW 320i Sport with 146g/km of CO2 emissions, is rated at 34 percent BiK.
+A BMW 320i Sport, with 146g/km of CO2 emissions, is rated at 34 percent BiK.
 Next Green Car estimates that £2,256 of company car tax would need to be paid each year.
 However, a 0g/km Tesla Model 3 would have a BiK rate of only two percent, meaning drivers would pay an estimated £174 per year.

 Alongside the potential tax savings, there is also the peace of mind that comes with driving a more efficient and environmentally-friendly vehicle.